robclark56/bitcoinPay-PHP/README.md

   * NONE of the private keys in your wallet, so can not be used to spend your bitcoins.
 * Each level of the tree in the above image has a different xpub.
   * The xpub at the master ('m') level can generate addresses for many different coins (Bitcoin, Litecoin,...).
 We do not want to use the xpub from this level.
-  * The xpub from the bitcoin (or Bitcoin-Testnet) level is what is needed for this project.
+  * The xpub from the Bitcoin (or Bitcoin-Testnet) level is what is needed for this project.

 ### How does bitcoinPay-PHP get the next receiving address from the xpub? ###
 There is an undocumented feature at the [smartbit.com.au API](https://www.smartbit.com.au/api).
 If you give an xpub to the _address_ API call, it returns the next un-used receiving address.